South Dakota nearly upsets Kansas in season opener

-LAWRENCE, Kansas — South Dakota came oh-so-close to knocking off an FBS foe here Friday night.
+South Dakota came oh-so-close to knocking off an FBS foe in Lawrence, Kansas, Friday night.

 Kansas scored with just over a minute left to clip the Coyotes 17-14 at Memorial Stadium, snapping a 13-game losing streak.